maxtkc/mvths-wiki/docs/023-logical-operators.rst

    above 600 or below 400.
 Note that both of these conditions must be met for the LED to turn on.

 2. Add a button on your board.
-If you have forgotten how to correctly add a button see the section on inputs for a refresher.
+If you have forgotten how to correctly add a button see the section on `inputs <https://mvths-wiki.readthedocs.io/en/latest/019-buttons.html>`__for a refresher.
 Write a program that turns on the LED when the value of the potentiometer is between 200 and 400 and the button is pressed.

 TEACHER CHECK \_\_\_\_\_